 Most people will forgive a wandering child or pet for showing up onscreen, but they will quickly become frustrated with poor video quality and more importantly, poor audio quality.

-If your internet bandwidth is strained by multiple family members concurrently using it for school, work, and collaboration…you need to re-evaluate your service plan or provider.
+If your internet bandwidth is strained by multiple family members using it for work and school…you need to re-evaluate your service plan or provider.

 If your internet access is normally good when working alone but suffers when multiple family members log on, the easiest solution may be to increase bandwidth.

 How to maintain network speed and security while working from home:

 It is also important to make sure your WiFi is secured by updating the firmware and changing the password.